Unanswered Questions Related To The Mysterious Huashan Caves And Incredible Technology

 Perhaps the caves were used as imperial tombs and later, for whatever reason, they were abandoned.

-Another interesting place to admire are the rock paintings of Huashan Mountain, the biggest, most content-rich and best-preserved ancient rock carvings in China among all the discovered cultural relics to date.
+Another interesting place to admire includes the rock paintings of Huashan Mountain, the biggest, most content-rich, and best-preserved ancient rock carvings in China among all the discovered cultural relics to date.

 The paintings are believed to be between 1800 and 2500 or between 1600 and 2400 years old.
 The period of their creations hence spans the times from the Warring States period (475-221BC) and Eastern Han Dynasty (25-220AD).

-Carbon dating suggests that the oldest paintings were executed around 16,000 years ago whereas the youngest are around 690 years old.
+Carbon dating suggests that the oldest paintings were executed around 16,000 years ago whereas the youngest is around 690 years old.

 The exact reason for its creation still remains unknown.